sourcegraph/about/blogposts/announcing-sourcegraph-3.0.md

 ### Nginx-based HTTP server

-All external HTTP serving and configuration (TLS, listen ports, Let's Encrypt, etc.) is now handled by [Nginx](https://nginx.org/en/), a popular, open-source HTTP server.
+All external HTTP serving and configuration (TLS, listen ports, Let's Encrypt, etc.) is now handled by [Nginx](https://nginx.org/en/), a popular, open source HTTP server.
 See ["Sourcegraph nginx HTTP server settings"](https://docs.sourcegraph.com/admin/nginx) for information on how to configure the external web server for Sourcegraph.

 Previously, Sourcegraph implemented these HTTP features internally.
 We found that most admins preferred to wrap Sourcegraph with Nginx (sometimes using [ingress-nginx](https://github.com/kubernetes/ingress-nginx)) anyway, so we decided to make that the preferred and only way.
 Now that Sourcegraph relies on Nginx, you have the full power and configurability of Nginx at your disposal.